samstan0926/README-Generator/SAMPLE.md

   https://opensource.org/licenses/MIT

   ## How to Contribute
-  Contact me from the questions section
+  Contact me from my contact info in the the questions section.
   ## Tests
   Use the project
   ## Questions

-  # Email
-  samstan092@gmail.com
+  Email: samstan092@gmail.com

-  # GitHub
-  samstan0926
+  GitHub: samstan0926